See RHOA's Drew Sidora Confront Her Husband Ralph for Disappearing on Her - E! Online

 Watch the heated scene in the exclusive clip below.

-The Real Housewives of Atlanta airs Sundays at 8 p.m. on Bravo.
+The Real Housewives of Atlanta airs this Sunday at 8 p.m. with a super-sized episode on Bravo.

 Binge past Real Housewives episodes on Peacock now.